JUB-Yoush/personal-site/src/routes/blog/jp1.md

 There's a general pattern all follow (you usually start with the subject marker), but it's interesting that the meaning is retained regardless of order.

 ### Hi!
-Jayden from the future here.
+Jayden from the future here

 I completely forget to mention the concept of the politeness system that is baked into the language.
 To keep it simple, there is "casual" Japanese, and "polite" japanese.
 The primary differences are seen in how verbs are conjugated.
 There's also Keigo, a system of honorifics and ways you say certain words and phrases.

 this is a quick addendum so for more info check out [this](https://8020japanese.com/informal-vs-polite-japanese/) and [this](https://www.tofugu.com/japanese/keigo/)

 ## Immersion != Learning

 A little note on learning, not only Japanese but language in general.
 Languages are fundamental to the human experience, our brains are hard-wired to be able to pick up on them as fast as possible, as language is essential to communication, which is essential to survival.
 Language is nessicary to communicate important information your fellow tribe members to keep you all from from pre-maturely exiting the gene pool.

 But then why is language learning so difficult for so many people?
-It's because our brains only treat languages as languages when *we* treat them as languages, not just as a hobbies, or as things we do for fun, but as the means in which we must communicate ideas.
+It's because our brains only treat languages as languages when _we_ treat them as languages, not just as a hobbies, or as things we do for fun, but as the means in which we must communicate ideas.

-Immersion is great for language learning, because you will absorb the language though osmosis (you won't), but because you have the opportunity to treat the language as the primary means of communication.
+Immersion is great for language learning, not because you will absorb the language though osmosis (you won't), but because you have the opportunity to treat the language as the primary means of communication.
 There are lots of people who live in Tokyo for years and don't pick up on any Japanese, because of the abundance of english along with the abundance of japanese, they don't need to ever treat Japanese like a language unless they want to.

 So is "genuine" language learning reserved for only those who have the luxury to spend time physically immersed in a country in which their target language is spoken?